-- 1. Officers: President of the Medical Board, Vice-President of the Medical Board, Secretary/Treasurer of the Medical Board - 2.
+- Officers: President of the Medical Board, President-Elect of the Medical Board, Immediate Past President of the Medical Board, and Secretary/Treasurer of the Medical Board - 2.
 Chair of the Southampton Local Leadership Council - 3.
 Chair of the Eastern Long Island Local Leadership Council - 4.
-Non-chair Heart Center and Cancer Center directors (one vote per center) - 5.
-Six members at-large elected by the medical board from those members at large serving on the medical board.
+Non-chair Heart Center and Cancer Center directors (one vote per center)

+- 5. Six members at-large elected by the medical board from those members at large serving on the medical board.
 The term of office will be the remainder of their term on the medical board.
 Three will be from the full-time staff and three from the voluntary staff, at least one of whom shall practice solely at the Southampton Campus and at least one of whom shall practice solely at the Eastern Long Island campus.
 In the case of vacancy, the medical board will have a special election by mail or email. - 6.
-Six clinical chiefs of service, elected by the other clinical chiefs of service to serve a 2 year term.

-- 7. Associate Medical Director for Quality Management. - 8.
-CMO - 9.
+Six clinical chiefs of service, elected by the other clinical chiefs of service to serve a 2 year term. - 7.
+Chief Quality Officer (CQO) - 8.
+Chief Medical Officer (CMO) - 9.
 Medical Director of the Southampton Campus - 10.
 Medical Director of the Eastern Long Island Campus - 11.
 Designated Institutional Officer (DIO)/Associate Dean of Medical Education - 12.
 Dean, School of Medicine